PaulDMooney/angular-config-blog/blog.md

 1. Don't forget the `.env` files

 Hope this was a good read.
 Not all of it will be appropriate for your project, but I'm sure some of it will be.

+Sample project source, and this blog in the works, can be found [here](https://github.com/PaulDMooney/angular-config-blog)